 #2 Put pressure on yourself by inviting a friend

 If I know I have to have a clean house because I invited someone over.
-I will go gangbusters cleaning my entire house, knowing I want it to look good.
+I will go gangbusters cleaning my whole house, knowing I want it to look good.

 So maybe that would work for you?